 The Republican Party and its leadership cannot deny that it was the Commander-in-Chief who conceived the great plans of total mobilization of our human and material resources.
-The Republican leadership cannot deny that the armed forces of America are the best equipped in the world.
+The Republican leadership cannot deny that the armed forces of America are the best equipped, the feet fed, the best clathed, and the best frained in the level.